tkubica12/apim-lifecycle/README.md

 terragrunt run-all apply
 ```

-### Updating APIs or Products
+### Updating APIs, Products, or Policies

-Update the OpenAPI specification (users.json), policies (users-policy.yaml), or product metadata in the manifest (manifest.yaml) and re-apply Terragrunt to update the API or product:
+Update the OpenAPI specification (users.json), policies (users.policy.xml or product.policy.xml), or product metadata in the manifest (manifest.yaml) and re-apply Terragrunt to update the API, product, or policies:

 ```bash
 terragrunt apply